Ampless/Adsignificamus/1-Mobile.md

 Parsing the plans from the HTML depends on the format of them, which usually is like Untis always does HTML.
-But the HTML format is not documented here, because it does not necessarily depend on the DSB API used.
+But the HTML format is not documented here, because it does not depend on the DSB API used.